emma-k-alexandra/emma-k-alexandra/README.md

 ## Hi I'm Emma K Alexandra
 I'm a proudly trans developer living in Washington, DC and working in Media.

-### I mostly work on Swift projects here and professionally I'm a JavaScript and Python Developer.
+### I mostly work on Swift projects here and professionally I'm a JavaScript and Python Developer
-- I currently work at Bloomberg Industry Group on [Bloomberg Law News][blawnews]!
+- I currently work at Bloomberg Industry Group on [Bloomberg Law News][blawnews]
 - I run a [blog][blog]
 - I'm a parent of one amazing kiddo
 - I want the iPad to become the development platform of the future